ninja-ide/ninja-ide-documentation/docs/plugin.rst

    :align: center
    :alt:

 Great!
-We have added one action to the toolbar of NINJA-IDE.
+We have added an action to the toolbar of NINJA-IDE.

 menuApp
 ~~~~~~~